PlexSheep/SREMP/docs/specification.md

 Username := String(1..=40)
 ```

 The public key serves as the canonical identifier for routing purposes and cannot be changed without creating an entirely new identity.
 The username provides human-readable identification.

-Extensions allow us to include additional metadata such as profile pictures.
+Extensions and Flags allow us to include additional metadata such as profile pictures.

+The identity should also contain a signature with the identity key, so that
+identities are always verifiable to be related to the identity key.

+Each time the identity changes, the following actions must be taken:

+- the `version` field must be increased
+- the `created` field must be set to the current time
+- A new signature over the `IdentityVerifiedData` must be created

 A Username should be a UTF-8 String with 1 to 40 characters.